 Remember, no Act can protect you if you do not take care of this “personal precious commodity”.

-There is also a website for more information about how the act impacts our lives and business HERE.
+There is also a website for more information about how the act impacts our lives and business.
+Visit the POPIA website.

-At Host Africa, we take the utmost care to protect our client information and will never share this with any third party unless explicitly instructed to do so by either the information owner or a lawful court order.
+We take the utmost care to protect our client information and will never share this with any third party unless explicitly instructed to do so by either the information owner or lawful court order.